1978 Indianapolis 500: Finish

 Al Unser Sr. led second place Tom Sneva by over 20 seconds.
 Those were the only two cars left on the lead lap.
 On lap 180, Unser came onto the pits for his final stop.
 Unser overshot his pit box by a few feet, and hit a spare tire with his front wing.
 The team decided not to change tires, and filled the car with fuel only.
 His stop was 17 seconds, his worst pit stop of the day.

 One lap later, Tom Sneva pitted, taking fuel only.
 His pit stop, however, was not fast, and he did not immediately gain ground on Unser.
-With a 30-second lead, Unser had 19 laps to victory.
-However, his front wing was damaged from hitting the tire, and Unser's handling was starting to go away.
+With a 30-second lead, Unser had 19 laps to go to victory.
+However, his front wing was reportedly damaged from hitting the tire, and Unser's handling was starting to go away.
 Sneva began cutting away at his lead, by about a second per lap.

 With three laps to go, Sneva had cut the lead to 14 seconds.
 Then with one lap to go, it was down to 10 seconds.
 On the final lap, third place Gordon Johncock slipped by Unser to get one of his laps back.
 Unser nursed the car around on the final lap, and won this third Indy 500.
-Second place for the second year in a row Tom Sneva finished 8.09 seconds behind, the second-closest finish in Indy history to that point.
+Second place for the second year in a row, Tom Sneva finished 8.09 seconds behind.
+After the race, Unser claimed that he was merely 'taking it easy' over the final 20 laps, and that clipping the tire during his pit stop was not affecting his handing.
+In any case, it was the second-closest finish in Indy history to that point.

 Wally Dallenbach and A. J. Foyt both stalled on the course out of fuel, but both finished strongly, 5th and 7th, respectively.
 Janet Guthrie finished 9th, and revealed after the race that she drove with a fractured wrist.
 Two days before the race, she fell during a charity tennis match, suffering the injury.

 Late in the race, the Patrick Racing Wildcats of Gordon Johncock and Steve Krisiloff were penalized one lap by stewards - Johncock for running over an air-hose, and Krisiloff for speeding too fast under caution.
 If the penalties had not happened, Johncock would have barely finished runner-up behind Al Unser, and Krisiloff would have still finished fourth, but would have been the only driver one lap down.
-George Bignotti announced his intentions to protest Johncock's penalty, claiming that officials overlooked Unser running over his air-hose, and did not treat both drivers equally.
-However, post-race footage showed that Unser, although coming very close, did not run over his air-hose, and the team declined to protest.
+George Bignotti announced his intentions to protest Johncock's penalty, claiming that officials overlooked Unser running over his air hose, and did not treat both drivers equally.
+However, post-race footage showed that Unser, although coming very close, did not run over his air hose, and the team declined to protest.